JAFisher/nohtml/readme.md

 #### Modules

-No Html backbone is it modules these templates are run at render times allowing you put speficiy and complex module logic places, then allow you to reuse them in any other page template.
+No Html backbone is it modules these templates are run at render times allowing you put complex module logic places & then allow you to reuse them at later dates in other containers.

 class namespace:
 nh_list_view - see documentation [here](https://github.com/JAFisher/nohtml/blob/master/nh_list_view.md)